 Sedona, AZ 86351

 The Red Agave Resort’s rates for the summer (high season) are $219 USD/night for a 6-person chalet.
 To book your stay, check out their website or email them at [email protected], and enjoy those beautiful Sedona sunsets!
-Check rates at hotels.com and Priceline as well.
+Check rates at hotels.com as well.

 Article and photographs by Kristin Winet.